Skiing/Snowboarding Safely at Ski Cooper

 Ski Patrol: Our professional ski patrol is here to provide you with first aid, directions, to answer questions, and to help you (our guest) enjoy the mountain.
-First Aid Stations are located at the top of the 10th Mountain Chair Lift and on the first floor of the Lodge.
+First Aid Stations are located at the top of the Piney Basin Triple and on the first floor of the Lodge.
 If you see an accident, alert the Ski Patrol or nearest lift attendant.
 Emergency message boards are located at the bottom of each lift.
 Ski Patrol closes and sweeps all trails at the end of each day.
 For your safety, cooperation in descending ahead of the Ski Patrol is required.
 Please observe and respect all closures.
 Closure violators may be subject to prosecution!

 Trail Signs: Signs are posted throughout our trail network for your convenience and protection.
 Please observe all posted signs such as, but not limited to: CLOSED, CAUTION, SLOW, and AREA BOUNDARY signs.
 Remember: it is illegal to enter closed areas.
 The posted degree of difficulty of a run is determined by surrounding terrain and the runs on this mountain only.
 Comparison of runs similarly marked at different areas may be misleading.